krzemienski/awesome-from-stars/README.md

 * [naomiaro/waveform-playlist](https://github.com/naomiaro/waveform-playlist): Multitrack Web Audio editor and player with canvas waveform preview.
 Set cues, fades and shift multiple tracks in time.
 Record audio tracks or provide audio annotations.
 Export your mix to AudioBuffer or WAV!
 Add effects from Tone.js.
 Project inspired by Audacity.
 * [wabarc/wayback](https://github.com/wabarc/wayback): An archiving tool with an IM-style interface that prioritizes privacy and accessibility, integrated with various archival services including Internet Archive, archive.today, Ghostarchive, IPFS, Telegraph, and file systems.
 * [zebpalmer/WeatherAlerts](https://github.com/zebpalmer/WeatherAlerts): Python script to parse the National Weather Service 'Cap' Alerts Feed and do interesting things with it.
+* [weaviate/weaviate](https://github.com/weaviate/weaviate): Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a cloud-native database​.
 * [FFmpeg/web](https://github.com/FFmpeg/web): Mirror of git://ffmpeg.org/ffmpeg-web
 * [webclipper/web-clipper](https://github.com/webclipper/web-clipper): For Notion,OneNote,Bear,Yuque,Joplin。Clip anything to anywhere
 * [markodenic/web-development-resources](https://github.com/markodenic/web-development-resources): Awesome Web Development Resources.